 Some examples of great company-wide objectives are:

 Once you’ve decided on your company-wide objectives, you need to work out how you’ll track your progress toward those goals.
-That’s where the key results part of OKRs come in.
+That’s where key results come in.

 Your key results should be challenging.
 If you’re certain you’re going to nail them, you’re not pushing hard enough.
-Like other companies who set OKRs, we follow storied investor and OKR guru John Doerr’s advice and aim to hit 70% of our key results in each period.
+Like other companies, we follow storied investor and OKR guru John Doerr’s advice and aim to hit 70% of our key results in each period.
 If we achieve more than that, we know we weren’t aggressive enough in our planning.

 For every key result, make sure to align on what achieving, partially achieving, or missing the KR means.
-To be most effective, you should measure your OKR success once the period is over—and having a clear sense of what success means can help your team refine and adjust your OKR setting process as time goes on.
+To be most effective, you should measure your success once the period is over—and having a clear sense of what success means can help your team refine and adjust your goal-setting process as time goes on.

-To get the most from this goal-setting methodology, your company OKRs must flow down through your organization, guiding the work of smaller teams and individuals.
+To get the most from this goal-setting methodology, your company objectives must flow down through your organization, guiding the work of smaller teams and individuals.

 Too often, companies set goals and fail to revisit them until the quarter or year is up.
 But when your goals are disconnected from daily work, it’s easy for work to become misaligned and for teams to lose motivation towards the goal.
 Conversely, research shows that when employees do understand how their individual work contributes to their organization’s goals, they’re 2X as motivated.

-So to set great OKRs at your company, make sure you’re connecting day-to-day work with company-wide OKRs.
-One easy way to do that is to use a hybrid OKR setting approach, where your executive level teams set company objectives, but smaller teams set the key results.
+So to set great key results at your company, make sure you’re connecting day-to-day work with company-wide objectives.
+One easy way to do that is to use a hybrid goal-setting approach, where your executive level teams set company objectives, but smaller teams set the key results.
 When you give teams the autonomy to set their own KRs, they have a much deeper understanding of where to invest their resources and efforts to generate the best results.